GSA-TTS/identity-site/content/_help/verify-your-identity/issues-taking-a-photo-of-myself._en.md

 ---
-title: Issues taking a photo of myself
+title: Take a selfie
 category: verify-your-identity
 permalink: /help/verify-your-identity/issues-taking-a-photo-of-myself/
 order: 2
 ---

-Some partner agencies may ask you to take a photo of your face when you take photos of your ID.
+Some partner agencies may ask you to take a selfie (a photo of your face) when you take photos of your ID.
 This checks that you are the person on your ID.

-## How do I take my photo?
+## How to take a selfie

 {: .number-list}